oscarmonllor99/AVISM_BGS_LRG_voids/README.md

 ## Clarification

-The catalogues provided in this repository do not contain the 3D cubes on which the irregular shapes of voids and physical variables (density and velocity divergence) are saved, mainly because of their large size (1.5 GB each).
+Although AVISM recovers the full 3D shape of voids, the catalogues provided in this repository do not contain the 3D data arrays on which the irregular shapes and physical variables (density and velocity divergence) are saved, mainly because of their large size (1.5 GB each).
 Such data will be provided upon request.
+The simplified catalogue we provided here, therefore, can be used as a standalone spherical void catalogue or complemented with the more complex and rich 3D information.

 ## Catalogue description